SimonLim03/Analysis-of-Company-Performance-SQL-/README.md

 # Analysis-of-Company-Performance-SQL-

+### This project has been performed based on a Postgres database

 <p>
 1. For their annual review of the company pricing strategy, the Product Team wants to look at the products that are currently being offered for a specific price range ($10 to $50).